qudini/react-native-test/README.md

 - Cached profile images locally

-The completed project should be shared via a public github repo.
+The completed project should be shared via a public `Github` repo.

 You’re free to use any 3rd part library or framework if you can justify the need.